fbjorn/pot-websites/gatsby/src/pages/md-pages/01-15-2019-create-data-products/index.md

 # 3. Register data product in sandbox and test the translator

-You can register the translator with our Product API ([see documentation](https://docs.oftrust.net/#product-api)).
+You can register the data product with our Product API ([see documentation](https://docs.oftrust.net/#product-api)).
 The documentation always points to the sandbox APIs, which means that you should first test against that.

-Here's an example on how you would register a created translator with the Product API in Platform of Trust, thus creating the data product itself.
+Here's an example on how you would register a data product with the Product API in Platform of Trust.

 Note that you need to be logged in to either the MyWorld application or the developer portal, and send the `Authorization` header.